Ceralor/flask-telescope/README.md

 Telescope is a small module for Flask that adds a decorator class for defining Telegram bot commands when using webhooks for the bot.

+### Requirements ###

+Telescope requires Flask, as it was designed for that framework and relies on the routing.
+It also requires Python 3.
+It may be compatible with Python 2.7 but I have not tested this.

 ### How do I get set up? ###

 Clone the repo within your project folder to have `$project/telescope`.
-If you don't already have Flask installed, you can use one of the following:
+If you don't already have Flask installed, you can use the following:

 	pip install flask
-	pip install -r telescope/requirements.txt

 In your project, do the below: